fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Is it better for a pre-job junior to be a generalist/self-sufficient or heavily specialized?

 > Blazor vs JS frameworks?

 > Can 5 years of experience working as a software engineer really replace an undergrad computer science degree?

-> As a software engineer/ programmer do you feel embarrassed asking a senior engineer about a problem you might think is is silly?
+> As a software engineer/ programmer do you feel embarrassed asking a senior engineer about a problem you might think is silly?

 > If you've to judge a software engineer/ programmer's data structure and algorithm knowledge by just ONE question, what would you ask?